Performing with Set List Maker

 - A simple way to trigger functions like playing a backing track or starting auto-scrolling is to configure Set List Maker to perform these actions when you select a song.

-- You can also configure Set List Maker to perform actions at the end of a song, by setting layout actions to Song Completion.
+- You can also configure Set List Maker to perform actions at the end of a song, by setting app actions to Song Completion.
 These actions will then be triggered when you reach the end of a recording, the end of an automation track or the end of the defined song duration.
 This is typically only useful if you perform with backing tracks or click tracks, so you can play each song for a precise duration.
-Before performing the Select Next Song action, Set List Maker will wait the amount of time specified in the show's Time Between Songs field and then trigger any layout actions you've set to Song Selection.
+Before performing the Select Next Song action, Set List Maker will wait the amount of time specified in the show's Time Between Songs field and then trigger any app actions you've set to Song Selection.
 When using Song Selection and Song Completion, Set List Maker will continue through your show automatically until it reaches a pause or a set break.

-- If you want to trigger some actions manually, from your screen, but want an easier trigger than clicking a button, you can set most layout actions to Two-Fingered Tap or Three-Fingered Tap.
+- If you want to trigger some actions manually, from your screen, but want an easier trigger than clicking a button, you can set most app actions to Two-Fingered Tap or Three-Fingered Tap.
 Then you can tap with two or three fingers anywhere in the set list view to trigger these functions.

 - If you would like to see the songs numbered in your show, or check

 off the songs as you complete them, you can turn this

 on in the show view.